 Naples residents can also access local beaches for free.
 They simply have to show their proof of address to waive any beach parking fees.
 Other local natural attractions include parks and nature preserves, including Big Cypress National Preserve.
 This sprawling park spans 729,000 acres, offering hiking trails, biking paths, and waterways for canoeing and kayaking.

 If you choose The Glenview at Pelican Bay retirement community, you’ll share a three-mile private beach with your community members, along with on-site security, wellness clinics, heated pools, and a library.
-The Glenview is a continuing care retirement community, and it’s the only nonprofit, equity owned community in Florida.
+The Glenview is a continuing care retirement community, and it’s the only nonprofit, equity-owned community in Florida.

 When someone moves into the community, they become a controlling member and shareholder.
 Every individual can contribute to the decision-making process, enjoy special healthcare benefits, and live in homes that may appreciate in value over time.

-Whether an individual lives in their own home or the assisted living facility, on-site staff manages all utilities and household chores to promote a maintenance-free lifestyle.
+Whether an individual lives in their own home or the assisted living facility, the on-site staff manages all utilities and household chores to promote a maintenance-free lifestyle.
 Community activities, events, and outings are offered most days of the week.
 And if Glenview’s art studio, hobby studio, auditorium, or private beach don’t appeal to someone, the Waterside Shops and historic 3rd Street are just a few miles away.

 3. Valencia Cay at Riverland in Port St. Lucie

 |🏠 Average home price||$288,450|

 Located about halfway between Orlando and Miami, Port St. Lucie offers the best of both cities for adventurous types.
 Exploring the outdoors in Port St. Lucie is a common pastime for residents.
 Along with the Port St. Lucie River and beaches on the Atlantic coast, people can visit: